baltpeter/thesis-mobile-consent-dialogs/thesis/500_consent-dialogs-in-the-wild.md

 ## Situation on the Web

-* First look at the web, most prior research on that
+It makes sense to first take a look at consent dialogs on the web.
+Most prior research on the topic focusses exclusively on the web.

 ### Consent Management Platforms

-* Various companies offer so-called CMPs, TODO: define what that is.
-* Means that individual websites don't have to implement CD themselves and also helps with legal compliance: CMP should make sure that actions that require consent (like setting certain cookies) are only done after consent has been given.
-* Also conducive to research as one now only needs to handle a handful of CMPs instead of custom implementations on every website.
+Various companies offer so-called consent management platforms (CMPs), off-the-shelf solutions that website operators can embed into their site under the promise that they will ensure legal compliance for tracking and similar processing [@onetrustllc.OneTrustConsentManagement; @usercentricsgmbhWebsiteConsentManagement2022; @cookiebotCookiebotConsentManagement2020; @piwikprosaPiwikPROConsent2022].
+Using a CMP means that individual websites don't have to implement consent dialogs themselves anymore.
+As such, CMPs are also conducive to research as one now only needs to handle a handful of CMPs instead of custom implementations on every website.

-* TODO: Examples of configuring a CMP, websites can set various options, including ones that make the dialog non-compliant.
+Theoretically, CMPs should also make it easier for websites to follow the law as the CMP is responsible for ensuring that processing that requires consent (like tracking or setting corresponding cookies) only happens after consent has been given by the user.
+However, most CMPs are highly configurable and allow the website operators to enable behaviour that violates the law; sometimes such settings are even the default [@noyb.euWeComplyGuideOneTrust2021].

+* TODO: Maybe include examples from actual CMPs that can be configured wrongly?

 On the web, usage of CMPs is common.
 Recent research detected the use of CMPs on between 6&nbsp;% and 13&nbsp;% of European websites, depending on their Tranco rank [@hilsPrivacyPreferenceSignals2021; @matteCookieBannersRespect2020].
-Ad tech companies Kevel reports the presence of a CMP on 44&nbsp;% of the top 10k US sites for Q1 2022 [@kevelConsentManagementPlatform2022].
+Ad tech company Kevel reports the presence of a CMP on 44&nbsp;% of the top 10k US sites for Q1 2022 [@kevelConsentManagementPlatform2022].

 ### IAB Transparency & Consent Framework

-* Websites often use third-party scripts from many different vendors for all kinds of purposes, including advertising and tracking.
-Many of them require consent (see [@sec:legal-background]).
-* How does ensuring that those only start processing after consent has been given work?
+Websites often use third-party scripts from many different vendors for all kinds of purposes, including advertising and tracking.
+Many of these require consent (see [@sec:legal-background]).
+How do websites make sure that the scripts only start processing after consent has been given?
 Without a common framework, either each CMP would have to implement custom handlers for each possible third-party script or each third-party script would need to know how to communicate with all possible CMPs.

-* IAB Europe, an association that represents the interests of the digital advertising and marketing industry in Europe [@iabeuropeUs2021], maintains TCF standard, which defines common interface for CMPs and third-party scripts to communicate.
-Defines how websites should store consent and legitimate interest records, as well as conditions on how to prompt the user for consent and inform them through CDs.
-For that, maintain list of purposes and vendors the website can ask users to consent to.
+IAB Europe, an association that represents the interests of the digital advertising and marketing industry in Europe [@iabeuropeUs2021], maintains the Transparency & Consent Framework (TCF), a standard that defines a common interface for CMPs and third-party scripts to communicate.
+It defines how websites should store consent and legitimate interest records, as well as conditions on how to prompt the user for consent and inform them through consent dialogs.
+For that, IAB Europe maintains a list of purposes and vendors the website can ask users to consent to.
+The first version, v1.1 (v1.0 was never published), was launched in April 2018, shortly before the GDPR went into force, and in August 2019, a revised v2.0 was published, with v1.1 now being deprecated [@iabeuropeTCFTransparencyConsent2021].
-* Timeline: "On 25 April 2018  the IAB Europe Transparency and Consent Framework (TCF) v1.1 was launched", "On 21 August 2019 a revised version of the TCF, TCF v2.0 was launched" (https://iabeurope.eu/transparency-consent-framework/).
-TODO: What about v1.0 (-> not public)?
-* CMPs typically implement TCF [@onetrustOneTrustPreferenceChoiceCMP2022; @usercentricsgmbhTCFExplainedMost2020; @iubendas.r.lCompleteGuideIubenda2020; @cookiebotIABTransparencyConsent2022]
+Most CMPs implement the TCF [@onetrustllc.OneTrustPreferenceChoiceCMP2022; @usercentricsgmbhTCFExplainedMost2020; @iubendas.r.lCompleteGuideIubenda2020; @cookiebotIABTransparencyConsent2022].

-* Explain TCF
+TODO: Figure that illustrates how TCF works?

-    * distinguishes: publisher (entity running the website), CMP (entity providing the CMP, can also be a publisher's in-house CMP if registered with IAB Europe), vendor (third-party embedded in publisher's website, e.g. ad or tracking provider)
-    * Both CMPs and vendors need to register with IAB Europe, annual fee of 1,500 € [@iabeuropeJoinTCF2021]
+The TCF distinguishes between publisher (the entity running the website), CMP (the entity providing the CMP—this can also be a publisher's in-house CMP if it is registered with IAB Europe), and vendors (the third-parties embedded in the publisher's website, e.g. ad or tracking providers).
+Both CMPs and vendors need to register with IAB Europe, for which there is an annual fee of 1,500 € [@iabeuropeJoinTCF2021].

-    * Consent information is stored in TC string, which encodes^[IAB Europe offers a JavaScript library (<https://github.com/InteractiveAdvertisingBureau/iabtcf-es>) and an online tool (<https://iabtcf.com>) to decode and encode TC strings.] [@iabtechlabTransparencyConsentString2022]:
+On a technical level, TCF mainly regulates two aspects.
+For one, it mandates that CMPs store consent records in the so-called TC string, which encodes^[IAB Europe offers a JavaScript library (<https://github.com/InteractiveAdvertisingBureau/iabtcf-es>) and an online tool (<https://iabtcf.com>) to decode and encode TC strings.] the following information (TODO!) [@iabtechlabTransparencyConsentString2022]:

-        * Metadata: TCF version, last update time
+* Metadata: TCF version the TC string is based on, last update time
 * Consent records: per purpose and per vendor
 * Legitimate interest records: objections to them by the user^[The fact that the TCF allows a publisher to use a legitimate interest for a certain processing doesn't necessarily mean that this is legal [@mattePurposesIABEurope2020a].
 TODO: Move somewhere else.]
 * Publisher restrictions: allow the publisher to specify custom requirements to restrict how vendors may process personal data
 * Publisher transparency and consent data: Allows the publisher to store consent and legitimate interest data for their own purposes
 * Jurisdiction data: country publisher is based in

-    * TC strings may only be created or changed by CMP [@iabtechlabTransparencyConsentString2022], CMP is free to choose where to store TC string [@iabtechlabIABEuropeTransparency2021]
+TC strings may only be created or changed by the CMP [@iabtechlabTransparencyConsentString2022], and the CMP is free to choose where and how to store the TC string [@iabtechlabIABEuropeTransparency2021].

-    * The CMP must expose the following API commands through a the `__tcfapi(command, version, callback, parameter)` function on the `window` object [@iabtechlabConsentManagementPlatform2021]:
+And secondly, it defines mechanisms for the different parties to communicate.
+For that, the CMP must expose the following API commands through a the `__tcfapi(command, version, callback, parameter)`{.js} function on the `window`{.js} object [@iabtechlabConsentManagementPlatform2021]:

-        * `getTCData`: to receive an object with an object representing the parsed TC string
+* `getTCData`: to receive an object representing the parsed TC string
 * `ping`: to check whether the CMP has finished loading and whether it believes the GDPR applies in the context of this visit^[The TCF does not mandate how the CMP is supposed to determine whether the GPDR applies, it only mentions using the user's geolocation as one option.
 Vendors are required to adhere to the CMP's determination. [@iabtechlabConsentManagementPlatform2021] However, as explained in [@sec:bg-gdpr], the user's location alone is not necessarily sufficient for determining whether the GDPR applies.]
-        * `addEventListener`: to register an event listener for (among other things) changes to the TC string
+* `addEventListener`: to register an event listener for, among other things, changes to the TC string
 * `removeEventListener`: to remove a registered event listener

-    * If script wants to start processing, it [@iabtechlabConsentManagementPlatform2021]:
+If script then wants to start processing, it has to [@iabtechlabConsentManagementPlatform2021]:

-        1. Determine whether CMP is loaded on page by checking for the presence of the `__tcfapi()` function, otherwise assume no consent or legitimate interest.
-If the script is loaded in an iframe instead of directly on the page (common for ads), use `postMessage()` API
+1. Determine whether a CMP is loaded on the page by checking for the presence of the `__tcfapi()`{.js} function.
+If no CMP is loaded, it has to assume that there is no consent or legitimate interest.

+   If the script is loaded in an iframe instead of directly on the page (common for ads), it can use a `postMessage()` API for the same purpose.
-        2. Request the TC data through the `getTCData` command, check whether legal basis for processing is available.
-Only if so, start processing.
+2. Request the TC data through the `getTCData` command, and check whether a legal basis for the desired processing is available.
+Only if that's the case may it start processing.
-        3. Subscribe to change events through the `addEventListener` command, to notice if user withdrew consent for example and then stop processing accordingly
+3. Subscribe to change events through the `addEventListener` command to notice if the user withdrew their consent for example and then stop processing accordingly.

 While not the TCF's intended purpose, the fact that the CMP data can be easily read programatically through the API that has to be provided, has also enabled research on consent dialogs on the web [@hilsPrivacyPreferenceSignals2021; @matteCookieBannersRespect2020; @aertsCookieDialogsTheir2021], and is even used by consumer protection organizations to automatically find violations in popular websites to pursue legal action against [@noyb.euNoybAimsEnd2021].